neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/css-flexbox.md

 Flexbox does the following:

-- All child elements will be displayed next to each other along the `main axis`, the horizontal axis by default.
-The perpendicular axis is called `cross axis`.
+- All child elements will be displayed next to each other along the main axis, the horizontal axis by default.
+The perpendicular axis is called cross axis.
 - If the width of all child elements exceeds the container's width, the child elements will be shrunk such that they all fit into the available space.